 Membership meetings are held the first Thursday of each month.
-Meeting dates, meeting location, and the speakers or activities occurring at each meeting can be found here.
+Meeting dates, meeting location, and the speakers or activities occurring at each meeting can be found on the Programs page.
 This information also appears in the monthly newsletter, Connections.

 Usually, members begin to arrive around 6:30pm to socialize, turn in charity quilts, check out or return library books, and sign up for classes or retreats.
 The meeting is called to order at 7pm and reports are made by various committee chairs.
 Most of this information is covered in the newsletter in more detail to keep the business portion of the meeting as brief as possible.
 Just before a short break, we have show and tell.
 (See below for details.)
 At 8pm we reconvene to enjoy the program portion of the meeting.